-Twenty years ago Baptist pastor John Piper wrote a book called Let the Nations Be Glad.
+Some time ago, Baptist pastor John Piper wrote a book called Let the Nations Be Glad.
 People immediately began quoting one sentence from that book: "Missions exist because worship doesn't."
 What Piper meant is that the divine plan was and is for God to be worshiped by people everywhere on the face of the earth.
 Sadly, that is not yet happening and therefore the Church is under an obligation to carry the Good News to wherever it is that Yahweh is not being worshiped.

 While praise to God does resound today from locations around the world, there are still places totally devoid of praise to Him.
 Two-thirds of the world's population still adhere to religions other than Christianity.
 More than five thousand distinct cultural groups lack a viable church planting movement in their midst.